paulg1212/Sylvie-The-Robot/README.md

 You could say she is a Manic Pixie Dream Girl come to life; ready to provide the ultimate Girlfriend Experience, something no prostitute and no sex doll will ever be capable of.

-She is modeled after Mary Elizabeth Winstead.
+She is modeled after Mary Elizabeth Winstead, and is estimated to be 170-180cm tall (6ft give or take).

 ### Wait, Silicone?
 Can you 3d print in silicone?